Latta Malette Autrey

-Latta Malette "LM" Autrey (July 7, 1876 - May 17, 1938) was an American politician who served one term as the 25th mayor of Orlando, Florida from 1926 to 1929.
-Two of his former homes are now designated as historical landmarks, the Autrey-Williams House in Newton, Texas, built in 1912 and currently being restored by David Holmes, as well as the L. M. Autrey House in the Eola Heights Neighborhood of Orlando, Florida.
+Latta Malette "LM" Autrey (July 7, 1876 – May 17, 1938) was an American politician who served one term as the 25th mayor of Orlando, Florida, from 1926 to 1929.
+Two of his former homes are now designated as historical landmarks, the Autrey-Williams House in Newton, Texas, built in 1912 and currently being restored by David Holmes, as well as the L. M. Autrey House in the Lake Eola Heights Neighborhood in Orlando, Florida.

 Early life

-Latta was born on July 7, 1876 in Cumberland County, North Carolina, the first of six children born to Alfred Randley (1847-1892) and Elizabeth R. (née Johnson) Autrey (1855-1892).
+Latta Malette Autrey was born on July 7, 1876, in Cumberland County, North Carolina, the first of six children born to Alfred Randley (1847-1892) and Elizabeth R. (née Johnson) Autrey (1855-1892).
 He was likely born in/near Eastover, North Carolina, as that is where he lived in 1880.

 Marriage and children

-Latta married Leila Brannan on November 1, 1903, in Greene County, Mississippi.
+Autrey married Leila Brannan on November 1, 1903, in Greene County, Mississippi.
 He had first met her there.
 They then decided to live there until around 1908 when the turpentine industry was exhausted.
 They then moved to Jasper, Texas.
 They had 7 children in the course of their marriage, Gladys, Lottie Mae, Anna "Annie" Rosa, Latta Malette Jr. (who died at 3 years 9 months), Olive "Ollie", Elizabeth "Bessie", and Walter.
 The first three were born in Mississippi, and the rest were born in Texas.